Job Search Resources

 Still a widely used source for job hunting, but classified ads don’t always yield a high return.
 Subscribing to a paper in a city or state where you hope to work can be a useful strategy if you plan to relocate.
 Answer ads promptly, because openings may be filled quickly.
 Read the ads every day, particularly the Sunday paper, which usually includes the most listings.

-Career Fairs are offered by UND Career Services in both fall and spring semesters, where employers come from the tri-state area and beyond right to us.
+Career Expos are offered by UND Career Services in both fall and spring semesters, where employers come from the tri-state area and beyond right to us.
 In addition, your local Job Service office offers city-wide career fairs usually twice a year.
 Stay informed – watch our website, local advertisements, and call Career Services and the Job Service office directly to find out more.

 Consider an internship, volunteer work, research, and even student employment in your field of interest.
 More and more employers are searching for people with direct experience or related experience in their field.
 Many hire the interns and volunteers who put in the time upfront, without having to go externally for hiring.